microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Make a purchase - Rejected purchase flow.md

 1. Bank charge event
 1. Purchase status event

-However, in a rejected purchase flow, the bank auth and charge events might never occur, or they may, depending on the cause(s) for the purchase to be rejected.
+However, in a rejected purchase flow, the bank auth and charge events might never occur; or they may, depending on the cause(s) for the purchase to be rejected.

 ## Required data
 - Purchase ID